Sweet Dreams (Are Made of This)

-"Sweet Dreams (Are Made of This)" is a song by British new wave music duo Eurythmics.
-It is the title track of their album of the same name (1983) and was released as the fourth and final single from the album in early 1983.
-The song became their breakthrough hit, establishing the duo worldwide.
-Its music video helped to propel the song to number two on the UK Singles Chart and number one on the US Billboard Hot 100; it was their first single released in the US.
+"Sweet Dreams (Are Made of This)" is a song by British synth-pop duo Eurythmics.
+It was released in January 1983 by RCA Records as the fourth and final single from their second album of the same name (1983).
+It was their breakthrough hit, establishing the duo worldwide.
+It reached number two on the UK Singles Chart in March 1983, and number one on the US Billboard Hot 100 six months later; it was their first single released in the US.

-Appearing with orange cropped hair and wearing a man's business suit, the BBC stated Annie Lennox's "powerful androgynous look" was the music video that "broke the mould for female pop stars“.
+With Annie Lennox appearing with orange cropped hair and wearing a man's business suit in the accompanying music video, which was directed by Chris Ashbrook, the BBC stated Lennox's "powerful androgynous look" was the music video that "broke the mould for female pop stars".
 Rolling Stone called the song "a synth-pop masterpiece that made Lennox and Dave Stewart MTV superstars".

 After the song's rise, the duo's previous single, "Love Is a Stranger", was re-released and also became a worldwide hit.
 On Rolling Stone's The 500 Greatest Songs of All Time issue in 2003, "Sweet Dreams (Are Made of This)" was ranked number 356.
 In 2020, the song was inducted into the Grammy Hall of Fame.
-Eurythmics have regularly performed the song in all their live sets since 1982, and it is often performed by Lennox on her solo tours.
+In 2023, it was selected by the US Library of Congress for preservation in the National Recording Registry.
+Eurythmics have regularly performed the song in all their live sets since its release—with an early television performance coming on the BBC's Top of the Pops in February 1983—and it is often performed by Lennox on her solo tours.

-Recorded by Eurythmics in a small project studio in North London, the song's success heralded a trend of musicians abandoning larger recording studios for home recording methods.
+Recorded by Eurythmics in a small project studio in the attic of an old warehouse in North London where they were living, the song's success heralded a trend of musicians abandoning larger recording studios for home recording methods.
 In 1991, the song was remixed and reissued to promote Eurythmics' Greatest Hits album.
 It re-charted in the UK, reaching number 48, and was also a moderate hit in dance clubs.
 Another remix by Steve Angello was released in France in 2006, along with the track "I've Got a Life".